joelsonnino/Multi_agent_system_Italian_PA_799961/README.md

 ---

 ## Section 1: Introduction
-The **NoiPa Multi-Agent System** is a comprehensive, modular framework designed to facilitate interactive querying, analysis, and visualization of payroll data from the Italian public administration portal (NoiPa).
-Leveraging a tri-agent architecture—**Orchestrator**, **Analysis**, and **Visualization**—the system ensures data privacy by hosting all Large Language Models (LLMs) locally via Ollama and maintains full auditability.
+To meet the growing demand for faster & transparent public services while managing increasing volumes of data, we developed a local multi-agent system designed to address user's query about analysis & and visualization on data from the Italian public administration portal (NoiPa).
+Leveraging a tri-agent architecture—**Orchestrator**, **Analysis**, and **Visualization**—the system ensures data privacy by hosting all the system locally via Ollama.
 This project demonstrates how autonomous agents can automate end-to-end data workflows: from interpreting user queries, through data transformation and analysis, to dynamic presentation in a Streamlit interface.

 **Key Objectives:**
-1. **Data Automation:** End-to-end processing of raw NoiPa CSVs, including cleaning, filtering, joining, and aggregating payroll records.
+1. **Data Analysis & Visualization:** End-to-end processing of raw NoiPa CSVs, including cleaning, filtering, joining, and aggregating data to receive insights
-2. **Transparency & Compliance:** Keep all data and inference on-premises, ensuring GDPR compliance and enabling reproducible audit trails.
+2. **Transparency & Compliance:** Keep all data locally with no third-party sharing, ensuring GDPR compliance.
-3. **Interactive Exploration:** Provide a user-friendly dashboard for stakeholders to explore insights without writing code.
+3. **Interactive Exploration:** Provide a user-friendly interface to explore insights without writing code.

 ---

 ## Section 2: Methods

-### 2.1 System Architecture
+### 2.1 Data cleaning and processing

-A high-level flowchart is provided in `images/architecture_flowchart.png`.
+- **Normalizes Schema**: Translated all column headers into English, creating a consistent naming convention for LLM parsing.

+- **Validates & Casts Types**: Checked numeric fields, corrected malformed entries, and enforced proper data types.

+- **Generates Features**: Created group features such as: age groups: 18-24, 25-34 e.g or income bracket ranges

+- **Standardizes Categories**: Converted uppercase category labels to lowercase for uniformity and downstream matching.

+### 2.2: Brainstorming
+In the initial phase we had a deep brainstorming session where we thought about different design patterns, communication flows, and integration strategies between agents.
+We carefully analyzed the roles and responsibilities that each agent should take on, and we decided to structure the system as follows:

+## 2.3: System Structure
 The architecture comprises three specialized agents:

 1. **Orchestrator Agent**
-   - **Role:** Interfaces with the user, parses natural-language requests, identifies relevant datasets, and delegates tasks to downstream agents.
+   - **Role:** Interfaces with the user, parses natural-language requests, identifies relevant datasets, and route tasks to the right agent.
    - **Implementation:** Built using LangChain with custom prompt templates.
 Uses Ollama for local LLM inference to maintain data privacy.
    - **Responsibilities:** Dataset selection, query routing, context management.

 2. **Analysis Agent**
-   - **Role:** Generates and executes Python code to transform the data as requested (e.g., joins on keys like `Matricola`, filters by year or department, aggregations such as sum of salaries).
-   - **Implementation:** A local LLM (Ollama) produces pandas/numpy scripts.
-Scripts run in a sandboxed environment to prevent unauthorized file operations.
-   - **Responsibilities:** Data cleaning (handling missing values, type conversions), complex aggregations, error handling.
+   - **Role:**
+        - Receive a natural-language query along with a list of relevant CSV filenames and their schemas.
+        - Apply any necessary data transformations—merging only when requested, grouping, aggregations, and special-case logic
+        - Generate clean, executable Python code with no comments or narrative, ensuring syntax correctness and using only the approved libraries and column names.

 3. **Visualization Agent**
-   - **Role:** Produces plotting code (matplotlib) to visualize analysis results.
+   - **Role:**
-   - **Implementation:** Uses LLM prompt engineering to generate reusable plotting functions.
-Integrated into Streamlit via an isolated execution context.
-   - **Responsibilities:** Chart selection (bar, line, pie, histograms), axis labeling, title generation, layout configuration.

-### 2.2 Design Choices and Rationale
-- **Local LLM Inference (Ollama):** Avoids per-token costs and external data transfers; ensures high throughput and GDPR compliance.
-- **LangChain Orchestration:** Facilitates modular prompts, context windows, and retry logic for robust request handling.
-- **Streamlit Frontend:** Enables rapid deployment of interactive visualization components, with caching to minimize recomputation.
-- **Sandboxed Execution:** Prevents arbitrary code execution beyond data operations, enhancing security.
+        - Receives a natural-language chart request, the list of relevant CSV filenames, and their column schemas.
+        - Apply any necessary data transformations—merging only when requested, grouping, aggregations, and special-case logic
+        - Chart Generation: Emits clean, comment-free Python code that builds exactly the requested chart type (bar, line, pie, etc.) with titles & labels.

+### Section 3: Implementation Plan

+## 3.1: Choice of the LLM
+- We Evaluated Mistral, QWEN, and LLaMA, ultimately selecting llama3.2.
+- To conclude that llama 3.2 was the best perfomer we tested the three different models on a list of 10 basic queries, to understand which models was performing better.

+## 3.2 TOOL ORCHESTRATION
+- Leveraged LangChain tools to integrate and manage our orchestrator, analysis, and visualization agents.

+## 3.3 PROMPT ENGINEERING
+- Crafted and iterated custom prompts to guide each agent’s reasoning, code generation, and charting tasks.
+- The prompt templates have a clear structure, starting with context, followed by the instructions and at the end the constraints

+## 3.4 STREAMLIT INTERFACE
+- Created and interactive streamlit interface for an optimal user experience.

-### 2.3 Development Environment Setup
+### Section 4: Development Environment Setup
 To ensure reproducibility, follow one of the two workflows below:

 **Conda Workflow:**